Fetal Alcohol Spectrum Disorders

-People born with FASDs can also have problems with their organs, including the heart and kidneys.
+People born with FASD can also have problems with their organs, including the heart and kidneys.

-We do not know exactly how many people have an FASD.
+We do not know exactly how many people have FASD.
 Few estimates are available.
-Based on community studies using physical examinations, experts estimate that the full range of FASDs among 6-7-year-old children in the United States and some Western European countries might be as high as 2 to 5 out of 100 school children (or 2% to 5% of
+Based on community studies using physical examinations, experts estimate that the full range of FASD among 6-7-year-old children in the United States and some Western European countries might be as high as 2 to 5 out of 100 school children (or 2% to 5% of the population).

-FASDs last a lifetime.
-There is no cure for FASDs, but research shows that early intervention treatment services can improve a child’s development.
+FASD lasts a lifetime.
+There is no cure for FASD, but research shows that early intervention treatment services can improve a child’s development.